grajoria/Centos_and_Perf_Scripts/README.md

 # MyScripts
-Scripts centos test runs and perf runs
+Scripts for centos test runs and perf runs